-Tennessee State University Regents Online Degree Program Campus Collaborative Program Accreditation Accredited by NLN Accrediting Commission Accredited by NLN Accrediting Commission Application Process Students are admitted three times each year by application to the Graduate School.
-Deadlines for admission are March 15 for summer term, July 15 for fall term, and November 15 for spring term. home school universities.
-Letters notifying students

-Deadlines for admission are the same.
-Admission Criteria Bachelors of Science in Nursing with an overall GPA of 3.0 on a 4.0 scale.
+Division of Nursing Tennessee Regents Online Degree Program State University (RODP) Regents Online Campus Collaborative (ROCC) Program Accreditation Program Accreditation Accredited by the Accreditation Accredited by the Accreditation Commission for Education in Commission for Education in Nursing (ACEN) Nursing (ACEN) Application Process Application Process Students are admitted three times Students are referred monthly to each year by application to the their respective home school Graduate School.
+Deadlines for universities.
+Letters notifying admission are February 15 for students of their assigned school summer term, June 15 for fall instruct the student to make term, and October 15 for spring application to the Graduate term.
+School of that institution. term.
+School of that institution.
+Deadlines for admission application are the same as for the Division of Nursing TSU.
+Admission Criteria Admission Criteria Bachelors of Science in Nursing Bachelors of Science in Nursing with an overall GPA of 3.0 on a with an overall GPA of 3.0 on a 4.0 scale.
+4.0 scale.
+Consideration is given to students with grade point An unencumbered license to averages below 3.0 for practice as a Registered Nurse in conditional admission pending Tennessee or the state in which space availability. clinical assignments are requested.
 An unencumbered license to practice as a Registered Nurse in Tennessee or the state in which the clinical assignments are made.
-Bachelors of Science in Nursing with an overall GPA of 3.0 on a 4.0 scale.
-Consideration is given to students with grade point averages below 3.0 for conditional admission.
-An unencumbered license to practice as a Registered Nurse in Tennessee or the state in which the clinical assignments are made.
-Curriculum Requirements by Concentration Family Nurse Practice - 43 hours Family Nurse Practice - 46 Nursing Education - 45 hours Nursing Education - 39 Holistic Nursing - 45 hours Nursing Administration - 36 Nursing Informatics - 38 Clinical Requirements Students are placed in clinical sites with approved preceptors by the concentration coordinator.
-Students may also select their clinical practice site and request contractual agreements for approval of that location.
-A Criminal Background Check and/or a drug Students must identify potential preceptors and clinical affiliation agreements must be fully executed prior to registering for a clinical or practicum course.
-Clinical experience may not begin until the student receives notice of preceptor approval and full execution of an affiliation agreement. screening are required for all students participating in clinical assignments.
+Curriculum Requirements by Curriculum Requirements by Concentration Concentration Family Nurse Practice - 43 Family Nurse Practice - 46 hours Nursing Education - 39 Nursing Education - 45 hours Numine Administration 20 Halistia Nausina 451 Nursing Administration - 36 Holistic Nursing - 45 hours Clinical Description ( Clinical Requirements Clinical Requirements Students must identify potential Students must identify potential preceptors and clinical affiliation preceptors and clinical affiliation agreements must be fully agreements must be fully executed prior to registering for executed prior to registering for a clinical or practicum course. a clinical or practicum course.
+Clinical experience may not Clinical experience may not begin until the student receives begin until the student receives notice of preceptor approval and notice of preceptor approval and full execution of an affiliation full execution of an affiliation agreement. agreement.
+A criminal background check, drug screening, documentation of health immunizations, professional liability insurance, and health insurance are required for all students participating in clinical assignments.
 Students are expected to cooperate fully with the process and pay all associated costs.
-All new students entering the program will be required to obtain a Criminal Background Check prior to the start of their preceptorship within 90 days of their first clinical day.
+All students entering the program will be required to provide a criminal background check, drug screening, documentation of health immunizations, professional liability insurance, and health insurance prior to the start of their preceptorship within 90 days of their first clinical day.
 Proof of compliance and purchase will be uploaded in the Medatrax system.
-Dual Concentrations TSU students may complete a degree in one concentration and a Post Graduate Certificate in a second concentration.
-The Graduate School accepts their candidacy forms for both degree and PGC after completing nine (9) semester hours of coursework.
-Certificates are offered in all three of the concentration areas.
+Students are expected to cooperate fully with the process and pay all associated costs.
+Dual Concentrations Dual Concentrations TSU students may complete a degree in one concentration, i.e. no dual concentrations are allowed The Graduate School accepts their candidacy forms for the degree after completing nine (9) semester hours of coursework.
+After completion of a MSN, the student may complete a Post Master's Certificate in any of the three concentration areas.
 No dual concentrations are allowed in the MSN RODP program.
 Students who seek them are advised to pursue a Post Master's Certificate.
 Certificates are offered in all four of the concentration areas.